SJSURoboticsTeam/urc_intelsys_2024/README.md

 - When contributing a submodule, remember that all submodules must have an `__init__.py` in order to be recognized as a submodule.
 - When adding a new node, add its `main` function to the `entry_points` parameter in `setup.py` in the format `(name) = (package_name).(submodule1).(submodule2).(...).(file_name):main`.
+- Before pushing your code, please run `python3 -m black ./src` to format your code.
+Otherwise, your code will fail formatting checks.